tsekenrick/course-clicker/README.md

 # Course Clicker

+## Modifications Since Previous Milestone
+I've added webpack as a research topic and removed Myth, since I felt that webpack warranted a topic of its own apart from React.
+I've changed my research topic point allocation in light of this change.

+Because getting React and webpack to work as desired has proven more time-consuming than anticipated, I have decided to descope and remove the second level from the game.
+Prestige functionality will still exist within the single level, but completing the midterm will simply result in victory, rather than proceeding to the next level.

 ## Overview

 Course Clicker will be a game of the incremental/clicker genre that is meant to be a satirical simulation of a student attempting to get through a college class with good grades.
 The main learning objectives of this project are to familiarize myself with React, and learn how to create interactive web applications.